Implicit transaction costs and the fundamental theorems of asset pricing: Examples of implicit transaction cost economies

 \subsection{Black-Scholes model}

 Suppose $M(\cdot,0)$ is a semimartingale similar to that used by BS.
 In the BS model the stock price evolves according to a geometric Brownian motion with constant drift and volatility.
-It follows that, under the probability measure $\mathbb{P}$, the stock price dynamics is given by
+It follows that, under the probability measure $\mathbb{P}$, the stock price dynamic is given by

-where $W$ denotes a standard Brownian motion zero at $t=0$ and $\mu$, $\sigma$ are constants.
+where $W$ is a standard Brownian motion zero at $t=0$ and $\mu$, $\sigma$ are constants.

 As is well-known the BS model is free of arbitrage opportunities and complete, so that every contingent claim is hedgeable.
-In particular, this means that the theory presented in the previous sections is well adapted to the BS model, and thus is an ideal candidate for playing the role of the economy with only transaction costs.
-Note that $M(\cdot,0)+\frac{1}{2}\mbox{sgn}(\Delta Z^1_{\cdot})P(\cdot,0)=M(\cdot,0)$ when $P(\cdot,0)=0$.
+In particular, this means that the theory presented in the previous sections is well adapted to the BS model, and thus the stock price in the BS model is an ideal candidate for playing the role of $M(\cdot, 0)$.